georgina-del/Amazon_deforestation_AI4EO/README.md

 **Rondonia Results**

+Rondônia shows clear evidence of active deforestation between 2020 and 2024, with dramatic increases in recently cleared land consistent with the rapid agricultural expansion this region is known for.

 * Achieved a silhouette score of 0.383 which shows that K-means found some distinct groups however there is overlap between neighbouring land types.
 * Bare/recently cleared land increased by 184 % from 2020 to 2024
 * Secondary Forest decreased by 53%